vectorgrp/ci-siltest-demo/README.md

 Once all parts of the simulation and the test units are prepared, [CANoe4SW Server Edition](https://www.vector.com/int/en/products/products-a-z/software/canoe4sw-server-edition/) is run to execute the simulation.
 [CANoe4SW Server Edition](https://www.vector.com/int/en/products/products-a-z/software/canoe4sw-server-edition/) simply reads the simulation environment and the test cases to execute in that environment from the command line.
-When [CANoe4SW Server Edition](https://www.vector.com/int/en/products/products-a-z/software/canoe4sw-server-edition/) is started, the simulation is started automatically.
-[CANoe4SW Server Edition](https://www.vector.com/int/en/products/products-a-z/software/canoe4sw-server-edition/) also automatically starts executing all test units that were given on the command line.
+[CANoe4SW Server Edition](https://www.vector.com/int/en/products/products-a-z/software/canoe4sw-server-edition/) will start the simulation automatically after is launch.
+It also automatically starts executing all test units that were specified by command line.
 When test execution has finished, the simulation is stopped.
 A brief information on the test results is given as part of the command line output.
 The exit code of the [CANoe4SW Server Edition](https://www.vector.com/int/en/products/products-a-z/software/canoe4sw-server-edition/) executable also indicates a test success or test failure.